mountainkidai/rfSEClub/Vocab/Phrases.md

    Example: "Whole time he was barking up the wrong tree."

 6. To kill two birds with one stone

    Meaning: to solve two problems at once.
    Example: Who doesn’t like products that kill two birds with one stone?

-   Meaning: To be mistaken, to be looking for solutions in the wrong place
-   Example: "Whole time he was barking up the wrong tree"

-6. On cloud nice

-   Meaning: Extremely happy.
-   Example: "She was on cloud nine after receiving the job offer for her dream position".
-7. A dime a dozen

-   Meaning: Something common.
-   Example: "Those old phones are a dime a dozen these days."